demisto/content/Packs/CortexXDR/Playbooks/playbook-Cortex_XDR_-_Retrieve_File_by_sha256_README.md

-This playbook is part of the 'Malware Investigation And Response' flow.
+This playbook is part of the 'Malware Investigation And Response' pack.
 For more information, please refer to https://xsoar.pan.dev/docs/reference/packs/malware-investigation-and-response.
 This playbook is a sub-playbook for the Cortex XDR malware investigation flow.
 In this playbook, we are retrieving multiple files from the investigated device (using the Device ID incident Filed), based on their SHA256.

 ## Dependencies